Xilinx/PYNQ_Composable_Pipeline/README.md

 ## Contributing

-We welcome contributions, please review the [contributing](CONTRIBUTING.md) guideliness to contribute.
+We welcome contributions, please review the [contributing](CONTRIBUTING.md) guidelines to contribute.

 ## Licenses